keez857/obsidian-notes/Master/Boxes/HackTheBox/Starting Point/06 - Included/05 - priv esc.md

 ---

-Once you have the root shell, remember you are in
+Once you have the root shell, remember you mounted a file share into `/mnt/`